Term Dates

 • apply formulae to calculate and solve problems involving perimeters and areas of rectangles, triangles and compound shapes

-• describe, sketch and draw 2D shapes that have reflective and rotational symmetry
+• describe, sketch and draw 2-D shapes that have reflective and rotational symmetry

-• calculate volume and surface area of cubes and cuboids
+• Calculate volume and surface area of cubes and cuboids

 Statistics